SajalSatsangi/js-Drumkit/README.md

 # js-Drumkit
-it is a simple js program to play the drum-kit.
+It is a simple js program to play the drum-kit.